Code-Institute-Submissions/MSP-6/README.md

 - __Portfolio Page__

   - The body of this page currently displays an under construction sign.
-This page will be further developed as more publicly available projects are created.
+This page will be further developed as more publicly available projects are created

 <p float="left">
 <img src="https://github.com/Sphere42/MSP-1/blob/main/assets/images/readme/final/desktopport.PNG" alt-text="portfolio page" width="500" height="300" />